backstage/backstage/.changeset/wicked-masks-explain.md

 '@backstage/plugin-catalog-graph': patch
 ---

-Added ownedBy filter to catalog-graph
+Added owned by filter to catalog-graph